tindyc/tindycportfolio/README.md

 I would like to thank Guido Cecilio, my mentor from Code Institute, for guiding me through from deisgning to the deployment of my first portfolio website.
 The narvar, scrollSpy and project cards features were taken from Bootstrap.
-The alert method to create the "Coming Soon" message were implemented using Javascript.
+The alert method to create the "Coming Soon" message were implemented using JavaScript.